OscarAC/aws-bincity/README.md

 &nbsp;

-The stack creates the necesary services for the automated delivery of updates to the application components, this are pulled from a GitHub repository, in which a branch is configure to be monitor for changes and deployed into the corresponding S3 buckets.
+The stack creates the necessary services for the automated delivery of updates to the application components, this is pulled from a GitHub repository, in which a branch is configured to be monitored for changes and deployed into the corresponding S3 buckets.

 &nbsp;